iAmG-r00t/CTF-Reports/BANDIT/Level4/readme.md

 - `ASCII`: data type.

-- The flag is at the home directory in the `readme.md` file.
+- The flag is at the home directory in the file that you will locate inside the `inhere` directory.
 **Note:** The *flag* is the `password` for the next level.

 ### Conclusion / To Note